johnenes/Basic-Calculator/README.md

 # Basic-Calculator
-the Basic Calculator have the ability to add, substract , multiply and divide.
+Simple to perform additions, substraction , multiplication and division.